 Interested In Applying?

-The Humanities Collective welcomes applications from Trinity University faculty for the 2021-2022 Public Humanities Fellowship cohort.
+The Humanities Collective welcomes applications for its 2021-2022 Public Fellows program.

 Applications must include: